-2. You can contact the LSA responsible officer.
+2. Contact the LSA's Responsible Officers.

-The LSA responsible officer can provide you with advice and assistance.
-The LSA responsible officer is a relevant authority to receive disclosures of public administration information or environmental and health information regarding the LSA and LSA public sector employees.
+The LSA Responsible Officers can provide you with advice and assistance.
+The LSA Responsible Officers is a relevant authority to receive disclosures of public administration information or environmental and health information regarding the LSA and LSA public sector employees.